BEagle1984/silverback/docs/guides/broker/producing/kafka/tombstone.md

 # Producing Tombstone Messages

-A tombstone message is a message with a `null` payload.
-It is used to signal that a message with a specific key should be deleted.
-The key is used to identify the message to be deleted.
+A tombstone message is a message with an empty payload.
+It is usually used in Kafka to signal that a message with a specific key should be deleted, and the message key is used to identify the specific record to be deleted.

 There are mainly two ways to produce tombstone messages:
 * Using `WrapAndPublish` or `WrapAndPublishBatch` methods